 How does MintMCP's pricing compare to RunLayer?

-MintMCP offers per-user licensing and supports both cloud and self-hosted deployment options, which can make procurement simpler when a predictable model tied to team size is preferred.
-RunLayer does not publicly disclose pricing, so enterprises typically engage through a quoting process based on scope, scale, and required features.
-In practice, the difference is often not just the sticker price—but the total cost of ownership, including time-to-production, onboarding effort, and the amount of internal engineering required to operate the platform reliably.
+MintMCP offers per-user licensing and managed SaaS-first deployment with VPC/self-hosted options on request, which can make procurement simpler when a predictable model tied to team size is preferred.
+RunLayer pricing may require direct vendor engagement, so enterprises typically evaluate scope, scale, required features, and deployment model.
+In practice, the difference is often not just the sticker price, but the total cost of ownership, including time-to-production, onboarding effort, connector runtime ownership, and the amount of internal engineering required to operate the platform reliably.

 How long does deployment take?

 MintMCP is designed to reduce the gap between local experimentation and production rollout.
-For STDIO-based MCP servers, one-click deployment can move implementations into a managed, governed environment quickly by handling common enterprise needs like authentication wrapping, monitoring hooks, and audit logging.
-This contrasts with platforms that require longer onboarding or heavier infrastructure setup before the first production-grade deployment is possible.
+For stdio and hosted MCP servers, OAuth brokering, hosted connectors, monitoring hooks, and audit logging help move implementations into a managed, governed environment more quickly than self-managed infrastructure.
+This contrasts with platforms that require heavier onboarding or infrastructure setup before the first production-grade deployment is possible.
 The practical outcome is faster iteration: value can be validated early, then governance can scale as server count and usage grow.